liataun/p4/readme.md

 * Users can view/insert/update/delete posts, all posts are visible to all other logged in users
 * Users can select the image from those in the database to associate with each post
 * Image with each post includes a link to the image created based on a database field for the available images
+* Users can view a list of available "Artwork" images (not available when selecting in the insert or update Post forms)
 * Each user has their own account page where they can logout
 * The home page features
   * a reminder of the date